OJStuff/Get-DMR-IDs/README.md

     -c [COUNTRY ...], --country [COUNTRY ...]
                             country codes added/subtracted for the formatted file

-    updated version and resources may be found at https://GitHub.com/OJStuff
+    Updated version and resources may be found at https://GitHub.com/OJStuff

 ### Example 2

-This command specifies to download an updated DMR ID user database and then create export for region 2 (Europe).
+This command specifies to download an updated raw DMR ID user database, and then create formatted export file for region 2 (Europe).
 File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".

     >python3 dmridget.py -d -r 2

-    downloading DMR database users.json (42,348 kB downloaded)
+    Downloading DMR database users.json (42,597 kB downloaded)

-    options specified for production of the export file:
+    Options specified for export of formatted file:
     -r 2 include region: Europe
-    DMRID file (users-anytone.csv) exported with 94,705 IDs
+    DMR ID file (users-anytone.csv) was exported with 95,125 IDs

 ### Example 3

-This command specifies to create export for region 2 (Europe).
+This command specifies to create formatted export file for region 2 (Europe).
 Country 302 (Canada) will also be added to the collection, but Norway (242) will ble excluded.
 File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".

     >python3 dmridget.py -r 2 -c 302 -242

-    options specified for production of the export file:
+    Options specified for export of formatted file:
     -r 2 include region: Europe
     -c 302 include country: Canada
     -c -242 exclude country: Norway
-    DMRID file (users-anytone.csv) exported with 99,661 IDs
+    DMR ID file (users-anytone.csv) was exported with 100,106 IDs

 ### Example 4

-This command specifies to create export for region 1, 2 and 3.
+This command specifies to create formatted export file for region 1, 2 and 3 with statistics.
 File format will be for default traceiver type (AnyTone D878/D578) and the file will be named "users-anytone.csv".

-    >python3 dmridget.py -r 1 2 3
+    >python3 dmridget.py -r 1 2 3 -s

-    options specified for production of the export file:
+    Options specified for export of formatted file:
-    -r 1 include region: North America and Canada (DMARC) -r 2 include region: Europe
+    -r 1 include region: North America and Canada
+    -r 2 include region: Europe
-    -r 3 include region: North America and the Caribbean DMRID file (users-anytone.csv) exported with 218,264 IDs
+    -r 3 include region: North America and the Caribbean DMR ID file (users-anytone.csv) was exported with 219,251 IDs

+    Statistics for exported formatted file:
+            0 IDs from region 0: Test networks
+        8,863 IDs from region 1: North America and Canada 95,125 IDs from region 2: Europe
+      115,263 IDs from region 3: North America and the Caribbean 0 IDs from region 4: Asia and the Middle East 0 IDs from region 5: Australia and Oceania 0 IDs from region 6: Africa
+            0 IDs from region 7: South and Central America 0 IDs from region 8: Not used
+            0 IDs from region 9: Worldwide (Satellite, Aircraft, Maritime, Antarctica)